 Heritage conservation

-Parks Canada works to protect Canada’s rich cultural heritage.
+Parks Canada works to protect and present Canada’s rich cultural heritage.
 Through specialized teams and expert knowledge, Parks Canada ensures the preservation of national historic sites, heritage buildings, and cultural artifacts for future generations.

 Conserving heritage buildings